Lightning-Chart/lcjs-example-1401-histogramPopulation/README.md

 ## Description

-Example showcasing LightningChart Histogram visualization using Bar Chart.

-In this example, a world population dataset is visualized.
-The dataset is from [United Nations](https://population.un.org/wpp/Download/Standard/CSV/) and it includes world population by age per year.

-This example includes a HTML slider input to select the year to be visualized.
-The chart updates automatically from these interactions.
-The automatic slider progression animation can be paused and replayed by pressing the space bar.
+Example on how to display Histograms with LightningChart JS.

+The recommended approach is to use `ChartXY` and `RectangleSeries` features.
+This can be easily combined with complementary visualizations, such as trends lines / outliers by adding additional Line/Point series to the chart.

+For most up to date documentation on realizing Histogram, see [Histograms](https://lightningchart.com/js-charts/docs/features/xy/histogram/).

 ## API Links